 MMSD Storm Water Tree Project

-• soak up rainwater before it enters our sewer pipes and rivers
+• Intercept rain before it reaches sewer pipes and rivers

 • slide